Last Updated

 The best lens depends on several factors, such as the person’s overall eye health, occupation, and lifestyle.
 The eye doctor will perform an extensive interview and assessment to recommend the best choice.

-Pros & Cons of Multifocal IOLs
+Pros & Cons: Are Multifocal IOLs Worth It?

-Multifocal IOLs all work to improve intermediate, far, and near distances.
-In many cases, after having the lenses implanted, people no longer need to wear corrective lenses to see clearly.
-The results are usually long-lasting, and there is no upkeep since the lenses are embedded in the eye.
+- In many cases, after having the lenses implanted, people no longer need to wear corrective lenses to see clearly.

 Researchers say close to 96 percent of people with multifocal IOLs achieve vision scores of 20/40 or better, and more than 51 percent get vision scores of 20/20.
 People like this may not need to wear glasses again.

-There are a few disadvantages to consider as well.
-Seeing at close distances is sometimes an issue for people with multifocal IOLs.
+- Seeing at close distances is sometimes an issue for people with multifocal IOLs.
 However, reading glasses usually correct this problem.

-People who get these lenses as part of cataract surgery may find it hard to read in dim light.
-While rare, some people develop halos and glare surrounding lights after dark, which can interfere with safe driving at night.
+- People who get these lenses as part of cataract surgery may find it hard to read in dim light.

 Possible Complications After Surgery